WaCoDiS/data-access-api/README.md

  * If configuration should be fetched from Configuration Server a running instance of [WaCoDiS Config Server](https://github.com/WaCoDiS/config-server) must be available.
 ## User Guide
 ### Run Data Access
+Currently there are no pre-compiled binaries available for WaCoDiS Data Access.
+Data Access must be [built from source](#installation--building-information).
+Alternativley Docker can be used to run Data Access.

 Data Access is a Spring Boot application.
-Run *org.openapitools.OpenAPI2SpringBoot.java* (Module: _WaCoDiS Data Access API_) to start the application.
+Execute the compiled jar (`java -jar  data-access-api.jar`) or run *org.openapitools.OpenAPI2SpringBoot.java* in IDE (Module: _WaCoDiS Data Access API_) to start the data access service.
 By default the service is available on port 8080.
 [Multiple ways to change the default port exist](https://www.baeldung.com/spring-boot-change-port).
 If the service started successfully (see [Preconditions](#preconditions)) the API description for WaCoDiS Data Access is available on _localhost:8080_ (provided default port was not changed).

-Currently there are no binaries available for WaCoDiS Data Access.
-Data Access must be [built from source](#installation--building-information).
 ### Elasticsearch Index Initialization
 During the start up process, data access automatically initializes a (Elasticsearch) search index that indexes metadata (DataEnvelopes) for available data sets.
 The index settings are defined in a json file which is by default */main/resources/elasticsearch_indexsettings.json*.
 The mappings section of this file should not be altered because data access needs an index that matches those specifications.
 The location of the index settings file is [configurable](#configuration).
 If index intitialization fails because of a connection error it is retried after a timeout.
 The max. number of retries and the timeout is [configurable](#configuration).
 This configuration parameters can be used in deployment scenarios (for example docker compose) if elasticsearch is not available before data access is started.